7673502/Santa-Problem/README.md

-_This problem was written by Pramod Anandarao for the 2021 Rochester Math Club Python and Machine Learning Course_
+_This problem was written by Pramod Anandarao for the 2021 RMC Python and Machine Learning Course_

 # Problem 1: Saving Christmas
 **Warning!
 Challenging problem ahead, with a lot of reading!**